msmbuilder/msmbuilder/doc/featurization.rst

 ----------

 Many analyses require that the input data be vectors in a (euclidean) vector space.
-This includes :class:`~mixtape.cluster.KMeans` clustering, :class:`~mixtape.decomposition.tICA` and others.
-Furthermore, other analyses like :class:`~mixtape.cluster.KCenters` clustering require that, if the data are not vectors, that a pairwise distance metric be supplied.
+This includes :class:`~msmbuilder.cluster.KMeans` clustering, :class:`~msmbuilder.decomposition.tICA` and others.
+Furthermore, other analyses like :class:`~msmbuilder.cluster.KCenters` clustering require that, if the data are not vectors, that a pairwise distance metric be supplied.

 One of the complexities of featurizing molecular dynamics trajectories is that